Flight-Free-UK/flight_free_uk_website/source/posts/how-to-find-routes-and-destinations.html.markdown

 F﻿or physical maps for every country in the world, head to [Stanfords](https://www.stanfords.co.uk/)either in Bristol or London, or order online.

+## I﻿nterrail

+[I﻿nterrail](https://www.interrail.eu/en/interrail-passes/global-pass) gives you the freedom to travel where you like, when you like.
+The website has extensive travel information which can give you all you need to know for your holiday.

 ###### For route ideas and accounts of other people’s journeys, head to our [Destination Inspiration](/how_to/#destination-inspiration) pages.

 ###### Follow these links for specific information on how to travel [by train](/post/how-to-travel-by-train/) | [by bike](/post/how-to-travel-by-bike) | [by ferry](/post/how-to-travel-by-ferry/) | [by coach](/post/how-to-travel-by-coach) | [by electric car](/post/how-to-travel-by-electric-car/)